aryanmehrotra/Automated_Whatsapp/README.md

    "pip install selenium"

-    Don't Forget to Fork the repository and suggest changes.
+    Don't Forget to Fork the repository and suggest changes

     Connect with me @ [LINKEDIN](https://www.linkedin.com/in/aryan-mehrotra-9a71b873/)